luxiaoatchemsysu/luxiaoatchemsysu.github.io/_pages/home.md

 sitemap: false
 permalink: /
 ---

 **Welcome to the Atmospheric Chemistry and Climate Modeling Group at [School of Atmoshpheric Sciences, Sun Yat-sen University](https://atmos.sysu.edu.cn/)**

+The group is led by Dr. Xiao Lu.

 Our research group will be focusing on a wide range topics on atmospheric chemistry and climate modeling, including:
  - Source, chemistry, transport, and sink of greenhouse gas and air pollutants